colbylwilliams/CustomVision/README.md

 To get started using CustomVision, you need to provide the SDK with your [Training Key](https://www.customvision.ai/projects#/settings).

-If you're working with a single [project](https://www.customvision.ai/projects), you can also provide a default project key that will be used for every project operation _(instead of passing it in as a parameter every time)_.
+If you're working with a single [project](https://www.customvision.ai/projects), you can also provide a default Project ID that will be used for every project operation _(instead of passing it in as a parameter every time)_.

 There are two ways to provide the Training Key and Project ID; programmatically, or by adding them to a plist file:

-### Code
+### Programmatically

 The simplest way to provide these values and start using the SDK is to set the values programmatically: